-The battles between programming languages and frameworks never stop.
-Everyone wants to know which technology is best for writing code and producing robust, pixel-perfect mobile applications.
-You probably can guess that there is no right answer to the question: which of software development technologies is the best?
-That’s because they have different purposes and diverse functionalities.
-Their main goal is to deliver applications that work fast, look good and offer everything that the potential user would need.
+The debate over programming languages and frameworks seems never to end.
+Everyone wants to know which technology is best for writing code and producing exceptional, user-friendly mobile applications.
+As you can probably guess, there is no right answer to the question of “which software technologies are the best?”
+Each programming language offers different ranges of functionality.
+Ultimately, the main goal is to deliver applications that work fast, look good and offer everything that the potential user needs.

 Table of contents